2021–22 FC Basel season: Team management

 On 20 May 2021 the club announced that Patrick Rahmen had signed a new contract that made him head coach of the new FCB first team.
 Since 6 April he had been interim coach.
 Assistant coach Ognjen Zaric also prolonged his contract for the new season.
 Massimo Colomba stayed with the club as Goalkeeper Coach.
 On 15 June 2021 the club announced, that Michael Silberbauer had been hired on a deal for the 2021–22 season, as the club's new assistant coach under head coach Rahmen.

 Youth coach Matthias Kohler was trainer of the U-21, but he left the club on 8 June 2021.
 He was replaced by Marco Schällibaum.
 Schällibaum continued with the two existing assistants, Daniel Stucki and Michaël Bauch.

 The club announced on 31 December, that the contract with head coach Patrick Rahmen had been extended for a further year until summer 2023.
 Jointly the club and Rahmen had decided to sign on Boris Smiljanic as new assistant coach.
 The 32-year-old Spaniard Guillermo Abascal also joined the coaching team and work together with Ognjen Zaric as special coach.
 It was also announced that Michael Silberbauer had left the club by mutual agreement.

 Following a number of bad results for the U-21 team, on 30 November the club had announced that with immediate effect FC Basel 1893 and its U-21 coach Marco Schällibaum had separated.
 On 3 January 2022 FCB announced that they had signed Michel Renggli as new coach for their U-21 team.

 On 21 February the club announced that the contract with Patrick Rahmen had been terminated, due to "unsatisfactory sportive development of the team and lack of clear perspective".
 He was replaced by Guillermo Abascal, who was to act as coach ad interim.
-Furthermore, the club announced that assistant coach Boris Smiljanic had asked for his contract to be dissolved, due to personal reasons.
+Furthermore, the club announced that assistant coach Boris Smiljanic had asked for his contract to be dissolved, for personal reasons.
 He was replaced by Marco Walker, who had last been head coach for FC Sion.